School Science Lessons

 Highly toxic, Not permitted in schools, toxic at low concentrations.

-Cadmium metal is soft silver-white or blue-white colour, shiny metal, usually found combined with other elements, e.g. cadmium chloride, cadmium oxide, cadmium sulfite.
+Cadmium metal is soft silver-white or blue-white colour, shiny metal, usually combined with other elements, e.g. cadmium chloride, cadmium sulfite.

-As fine powder burns to release toxic fumes of cadmium oxide.
+As a fine powder, it burns to release toxic fumes of cadmium oxide.

 The artist's paint, cadmium sulfide, can be green, yellow and orange.